 With version 4.2, I turned my attention to facilitating rework in PAGE.
 That is, how do you use PAGE to tweak the GUI without loosing the supporting code that you have written?
 At the same time I want to allow one to view the changes with the run command button in the Python console.

-My answer is to separate the generation of the GUI code from the supporting code by placing the support portion of the automatically generated code into a separately generated module to be imported by the GUI module.
-That is, now PAGE generates two modules, one for the GUI and one for the supporting code complete with the necessary linkage.
+Starting with version 4.2, I have tried to separate as completely as possible the automatically generated GUI code from the added support code.
+My approach is to create the generated GUI code in one Python module and the supporting code including skeleton functions and Tk variables in a separate Python module to be imported by the GUI module.
+That is, now PAGE generates two Python modules, one for the GUI and one for the supporting code complete with the necessary linkage.

-Let me repeat: You should only generate the support module once; otherwise any code which you added will be lost.
+Let me repeat: You should only generate the support module once for an application; otherwise any code which you manually added will be lost.
 Well, just in case you do that inadvertently, PAGE will save some previous versions as backups.
-If you add new features specifying new callback functions or new Tk variables you will have to be made to the support module.
+If you add new or change widgets in the GUI or modify callback functions or Tk variables changes will have to be made to the support module.

-Also, in the examples directory, you should compare the progress_bar and the rework_progress_bar.
+Also, in the examples directory, you can compare the progress_bar and the rework_progress_bar.
 The directory rework_progress_bar contains the changes that I made to the files in progress_bar to conform to the new rework scheme.
 It may be instructive in that it exemplifies an application comprised of two top level windows where one of the windows accesses Tkinter variables in the second window.

-With chagrin, I apologize to PAGE user for not having thought of this solution to rework long ago.
+With chagrin, I apologize to the PAGE users for not having thought of this solution to rework long ago.
 Even though I have tested the idea with several examples, some of which are included in the section on examples, I worry that I have overlooked something big.
 So if you find any problems or oversights, please let me know.

 One possibly confusing aspect of PAGE is the saving of the three files associated with a PAGE GUI:

 As stated elsewhere the root name is derived from the name of the tcl file.
-The Python GUI root name is the same as that of the tcl file and the Python support module is that root name concatenated with “_support”.
+The Python GUI design file root name is the same as that of the tcl file and the Python support module is that root name concatenated with “_support”.